chandresh87/account-validator-service/README.md

       validationDTOFlux = Flux.merge(monoList);
 ```
 We have used webclient to call the external sources and merged the response using Flux.merge.
-The default concurrency level for merge is 256, which is sufficient in our case else we can use other
+The default concurrency level for merge is 256, which is sufficient for our case else we can use other
 overloaded version of merge.

 ```